shfunc/hud-python/README.md

 > [See this trace on _app.hud.so_](https://app.hud.so/trace/9e212e9e-3627-4f1f-9eb5-c6d03c59070a)

-This example runs the full dataset:
+This example runs the full dataset (only takes ~20 minutes):

 ```bash
 python examples/run_evaluation.py hud-evals/SheetBench-50 --full --agent claude
 ```

 Or in code:

 ```python
 import asyncio
 from hud.datasets import run_dataset